Daily Reports for Construction: How to Create a Daily Report

 Obviously, not all daily reports will look the same.
-One of the most important parts of daily reports for construction is that they are flexible to fit your business needs.
+They're flexible to fit your business needs.
 This daily report form example generated using Raken may look different from yours depending on the survey questions you ask or the notes you make.

 Raken also allows you to customize the colors of the daily report to match your company’s brand, adding an extra splash of personalization that is sure to impress upper management.

-Creating quick, complete, and beautiful daily reports is at the core of what Raken does.
-We have made the best construction daily report app to ensure field reporting is as easy as possible and we’ve designed our app with contractor and subs in mind.
+Creating quick, complete, and beautiful daily reports is at the core of our mission.
+We've made the best construction daily report app to ensure field reporting is as easy as possible and we’ve designed our app with contractor and subs in mind.

 Typically, depending on the size of the project, a general contractor relies on his or her subcontractors to complete the daily reports for construction sites.
 An additional benefit of using a software like Raken is that the daily reports from every subcontractor can be combined into a single Super Daily.